dpokidin/p2-continuous-control/README.md

 4. Place the file in the repository folder.
 5. If you want to train an agant from scratch, run `Training.py` file.
-6. To watch a trained agent perfomance go to in `Continuous_control.ipynb`!
+6. To watch a trained agent perfomance go to in `Continuous_Control.ipynb`!